-Geography was first studied by the ancient Greeks (of course) and is often called “The Mother of all Sciences” because of its relation and influences on other scientific fields such as biology, mathematics, anthropology, geology, astronomy and chemistry.
-It is generally divided into two main branches, human geography and physical geography.
-Check out our list of the best websites, books, videos and apps that cover both types of geography.
+Geography was first studied by the ancient Greeks (of course) and is often called “The Mother of all Sciences” because of its relation and influences on other scientific fields such as biology, mathematics, anthropology, geology, astronomy, and chemistry.
+It is generally divided into two main branches, human geography, and physical geography.
+Check out our list of the best websites, books, videos, and apps that cover both types of geography.

 Best Geography Websites for Kids

-- National Geographic Kids you can’t really go wrong with National Geographic for kids.
+- National Geographic Kids you can’t go wrong with National Geographic for kids.
 The website is a fantastic place for kids to spend time learning and exploring.

 - Google Earth is an incredible tool for kids.
 It lets them go anywhere on Earth using satellite imagery, maps, terrain, 3D buildings, from into space to the depths of the oceans.

 - Geography4Kids is a very informative website that teaches physical geography and earth science basics to children.
-It has info on ecosystems, earth structures, biospheres, food chains, earth energy and lots more.
+It has info on ecosystems, earth structures, biospheres, food chains, earth energy, and lots more.

-- Kids Geo is an online geography textbook, that has lots of info plus online videos that are included with some of the topics.
+- Kids Geo is an online geography textbook that has lots of info plus online videos that are included with some of the topics.

-You can’t beat a good geography book and there are lots of great ones to choose from.
+You can’t beat a good geography book, and there are lots of great ones to choose from.

 - Maps and Geography (Ken Jennings’ Junior Genius Guides) is a really neat book for kids who already know a bit about geography and are interested in trivia about the world.
 It is written by Ken Jennings, who you probably know as that guy who won a lot of money on Jeopardy.
-If you know anything much about him, you will know that he’s super interesting and very funny (check out his twitter).
-Not surprisingly, the book is written in a way that reflects his personality, so it is fun to read and you learn a lot of crazy world trivia.
-This book is part of a series called the Junior Genius Guides, that also has books about US presidents and Greek mythology.
-It has some questionable reviews on Amazon, but I really liked it.
+If you know anything much about him, you will know that he’s super interesting and amusing (check out his twitter).
+Not surprisingly, the book is written in a way that reflects his personality, so it is fun to read, and you learn a lot of crazy world trivia.
+This book is part of a series called the Junior Genius Guides, which also has books about US presidents and Greek mythology.
+It has some questionable reviews on Amazon, but I liked it.

 - The Everything Kids’ Geography Book: From the Grand Canyon to the Great Barrier Reef – explore the world!
-The Everything Series are always a great choice if you are looking to introduce a child to a new subject or help them expand on knowledge that they already have.
+The Everything Series is always a great choice if you are looking to introduce a child to a new subject or help them expand on the knowledge that they already have.
 This book includes information on the locations of states, countries, and continents around the world.
 They will also learn about the features that make each region interesting.